Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor: Proof of Lemma

 \end{itemize}

 \end{proposition} \zun

 \hop {\bfseries Proof.} Since the sequence $(H_n)$ is uniformly integrally bounded, the $h_n$ are all bounded by an integrable function $g : [0,T] \rightarrow \R_+$.
-Then there is a subsequence of $(h_n)$ with a weak limit $h \in L^1([0,T])$ (See Dunford and schwartz \cite{DunSch58}, Theorem IV.8.9).We may assume without loss of generality that $(h_n)$ actually converges weakly to $h$.
-There remains to check that $h$ belongs to the set $\mathcal{S}(H)$.
+Then there is a subsequence of $(h_n)$ with a weak limit $h \in L^1([0,T])$ (See Dunford and Schwartz \cite{DunSch58}, Theorem IV.8.9).We may assume without loss of generality that $(h_n)$ actually converges weakly to $h$.
+We now prove that $h$ belongs to the set $\mathcal{S}(H)$.